-Local SEO refers to optimizing a site or pages on your site to show for organic queries in the search engines where the intent of the searcher is to find local information.
+Local SEO is a strategy and process to optimize a site or pages on your site to show for organic queries in the search engines where the intent of the searcher is to find local information.
 The goal of this process is to show the business in Google’s Local 3-Pack and to rank higher in Google Maps for many different Google searches.

 Examples of local search queries include searches with geo qualifiers like the city or town name, or with a zip code, but do not necessarily have to have the geo qualifier either.

 Examples of search queries with geo qualifiers are, “personal injury attorney in San Diego”, or “personal injury attorney 92121.”
 Or in my own agency example, which is located in Temecula, CA, “SEO company in Temecula.”

 An example of a query without a geo-qualifier is, “personal injury attorney near me.”
 While there is no geo qualifier, the intent of this query is to find local information – these types of queries are becoming more and more prevalent with the increase in smartphones and Google understands that the intent of this is local.

 Search engines can show these organic SEO results in a variety of ways.

 Local Pack – Local Business Listing

-The screen shot below is of a Google search engine results page (SERP) for the query “personal injury attorney San Diego.”
+The screenshot below is a Google search engine results page (SERP) for the query “personal injury attorney San Diego.”
 This query has local intent with its geo qualifier San Diego (a related post here on personal injury lawyer SEO).